The WhatsApp Business Platform with Twilio: Best Practices and FAQs

 - What is the MPS (Messages Per Second) limit for outbound WhatsApp messages?

-When your application sends WhatsApp messages to Twilio at a rate that exceeds the limits above, Twilio maintains a queue and dispatches messages from this queue at the respective rates of 25 MPS and 1.5 MPS for text-only messages and messages containing media (see guidance on supported file types).
+Messages sent at rates exceeding the configured throughput for the sender will be sent to a message queue and dequeued for delivery at the throughput rate set.
 This message queue has a maximum limit of four hours.
 Messages that remain in the queue for more than four hours will fail.
 New messages that will cause the queue to back up beyond the four hour time limit will be rejected and fail.

-Many factors may impact the actual rate at which WhatsApp messages are delivered to the end recipients.
-Examples include sending large media files, sending high volumes of unique media files to each recipient user, sending messages containing URLs to websites with long load times, receiving concurrent inbound messages on the same WhatsApp number that is sending outbound notifications, and high network latency between servers and recipient users.
-To avoid unexpected queue buildup and elevated message failures, it is recommended that you don't send message requests at rates at or exceeding the aforementioned limits for sustained periods of time.
+- Factors that may lead to lower throughput include sending large media files, sending high volumes of unique media files to each recipient user, sending messages containing URLs to websites with long load times, receiving concurrent inbound messages on the same WhatsApp number that is sending outbound notifications, and high network latency between servers and recipient users.

-To achieve higher MPS for your sending needs, you can use Messaging Services.
+If you need higher MPS beyond what we can provide you per sender, you can use Messaging Services.
 This allows you to distribute high message volumes across many senders within a messaging service.
+You may also refer to our article on Scaling WhatsApp for additional best practices.

 - Why am I getting a message “your number is not associated with the sandbox channel”?